xdevplatform/xdk/xdk/typescript/docs/classes/MediaClient.md

 • **new MediaClient**(`client`): [`MediaClient`](MediaClient.md)

-Creates a new Media client instance
+Creates a new media client instance

 #### Parameters